Looking for a great Cuban cookbook?

 Falda

-Bistec de lomo (also called filete de lomo) -- is a steak cut from the tenderloin of beef, the most expensive part of any cow, Cuban or American.
+Bistec de lomo (also called filete de lomo) – is a steak cut from the tenderloin of beef, the most expensive part of any cow, Cuban or American.
 It's the same cut as the filet mignon.
+It may be sliced into steaks and even cooked whole as in this recipe.

-Bistec de lomo de res -- is a rib steak cut from the small end of a rib roast, usually with the bone removed.
-Most cows have seven ribs, except cows named Adam...
+Bistec de lomo de res – is a rib steak cut from the small end of a rib roast, usually with the bone removed.
+(See also chuleta and rib eye.)

 Bistec de paleta de res -- is a chuck shoulder steak, sliced thin.
 In case you were wondering, these are usually cut from the neck and shoulders of the cow.